flexera-public/sca-codeinsight-reports-project-vulnerabilities/README.md

 The [create_report.sh](create_report.sh) or [create_report.bat](create_report.bat) file contains a **baseURL** value that should be updated to allow for project and inventory links to point to the correct system.

 For registraion purpsoses update the **baseURL** and **adminAuthToken** values within [registration.py](registration.py) to reflect the correct values to allow the report itself to be registerd on the Code Insight server.
+These values can also be stored in **common_config.json** that resides one directory above the base report directory which can be shared for all reports.
 Report option default values can also be specified in [registration.py](registration.py) within the reportOptions dictionaries.

 ### Registering the Report